mashiox/dotfiles/osint/foia-prr.md

 Some governments and agencies provide a specific email for handling PRR workflows.
 This contact information can be found in several places like contact pages on agency websites, on higher-order governing agencies' directories, and agency contact directories.

 3. Edit the draft and send
+3. Be follow-up ready

+Agencies often have a minimum timeframe to respond to any given request.
+Staffing issues can make these windows harder for agencies to make consistently.
+It is advantageous to include these timeframes in your request, and reference supporting statute, code, or law.

+Non-statute example:
+> Please reply within the time allowed by law with the estimated timeframe in which this information can be released.

+There can be many reasons why a request is denied, even if information held by a public actor.
+One common factor that would make a responding agent to lean toward denying a request is a high upfront charge the agency would be required to leverage in order to recuperate labor costs.
+When a request is denied, responding agents typically will give some reason.
+Complete requests can extract more value from these types of responces by asking for detailed denial reasoning, and information on appealing the denial in the original request.

+Example:
+> If this request is denied, please issue a formal denial letter within the timeframe allowed by law, the reason(s) this request has been denied, and the official appeals process

+"Copying Charges" are sometimes the term referred to that agencies leverage to recuperate public labor expenses from requests that have a burdonsome process to put together.
+Many states have a program for private citizens to lower to eliminate the cost.

+Example:
+> If there are any exceptions that allow for free or reduced cost copies, please advise on the process for meeting these exceptions.

 ## Resources